bolaft/diannotator/README.md

 #### Link : `Control L`

-If the active segment is not linked to any other segment, links it to a specific segment, selected by index.
-If the segment is already linked to another segment, the link is removed.
+If the active segment is not linked to any other segment, links it to a specific segment, selected by index after selecting the link type.
+If the segment is already linked to another segment of the selected link type, the link is removed.

 #### Merge : `Control M`